 After you’ve found the loan terms that work for you, it’s time to sign the contract.
-That’s the last step in the application process and after that, you can get your funds delivered quickly.
+That’s the last step in the application process and after that, you can get your loan funds delivered quickly.

 It usually takes just one business day to get the money in your bank account.
 In some cases, it may take up to three business days, but this is still a pretty quick turnaround time.

 Throughout the loan funding process, you don’t have to worry about NetCredit charging you any fees.
 Your APR is calculated as simple interest, rather than compound interest, which saves you money over time.

 There are no application, origination, prepayment penalties, or non-sufficient fund fees.
 The only thing you might be charged is a late fee and even that depends on your state.

 To make your payments each month, you can choose from several options.
 The easiest choice is a recurring electronic funds transfer.
 You may also elect to pay via check, debit card, or money order.
 Just be sure to always include your name and account ID when you send in a physical payment.

 One of the best things about taking out a NetCredit personal loan is that they actually report your on-time payments to two of the three major credit bureaus: Experian and TransUnion.